-Mr. Chaplin quips that his "college education" was earned at Schenley, as he worked his way up from the mailroom to become assistant director of marketing at the company.
-Mr. Chaplin says that his "graduate school" degree came from his work as a distributor in upstate New York from 1961 to 1968, where he ran wholesale operations in Buffalo, Rochester, and Albany.
-In 1969, Mr. Chaplin joined Southern Wine and Spirits of America, along with other founding executives.
-Prior to becoming its Chairman and CEO in 1994, Mr. Chaplin served in numerous senior executive roles running day-to-day operations of the company from 1969 to 1993.
+Chaplin quips that his "college education" was earned at Schenley Industries, as he worked his way up over 16 years from the mailroom to become assistant director of sales.
+Chaplin says his "graduate school" degree came from his work as a distributor in upstate New York from 1961 to 1968, where he ran wholesale operations in Buffalo, Rochester, and Albany.
+In 1969, Chaplin joined Southern Wine & Spirits of America, along with other founding executives.
+Prior to becoming its Chairman and CEO in 1994, Chaplin served in numerous senior executive roles running day-to-day operations of the company from 1969 to 1993.

-Mr. Chaplin recalls that his very first critical challenge at Southern Wine and Spirits was to "straighten out" the company's newly acquired Southern California distributorship.
+Chaplin recalls that his very first critical challenge at Southern was to "straighten out" the company's newly acquired Southern California distributorship.
 He remarks, "The most important thing I did was to change the corporate business philosophy there.
 It was not exactly profitable when I arrived, and it had to be fixed from the bottom up.
-I spent two months reorganizing it; we brought in brand new people and we focused on improving our relationships with suppliers.
-And once we straightened out Southern California, we were able to expand to the north, years later."
+I spent two months reorganizing it; we brought in brand new people, and we focused on improving our relationships with suppliers and customers alike.
+And once we straightened out Southern California, we were able to expand to the north thereafter."

-In particular, Mr. Chaplin is known for his laser-like focus on supplier concerns.
-He says, "My philosophy has been one of cooperation between the two tiers of our industry, because I believe we both need each other for our industry's progress."
+Chaplin is known for his laser-like focus on supplier concerns.
+He says, "My philosophy has been one of close cooperation among the supplier, wholesaler and retailer tiers of our industry—because I believe we all need each other for our industry's progress."